 Steep, narrow lanes zigzagging up and down the stunning vertical landscape offer spine-tingling glimpses of the Mediterranean down below, while tiny, sun-kissed piazzettas beckon you to linger awhile and soak in the ravishing beauty of it all while sipping fresh, ice-cold limoncello.

 But the Costiera is much more than just dazzling blue bays, soul-stirring views, and picturesque pastel-hued villages embedded into the cliffs – it’s also culture, art, history, and fabulous food, all wrapped up in dolce vita idleness.

-Over the decades, illustrious artists, writers, and musicians have found inspiration in the jewel-like towns and villages along the Amalfi Coast, now it’s your turn to get lost in the magic of its haunting geography and let yourself seduced by its irresistible allure.
+Over the decades, illustrious artists, writers, and musicians have found inspiration in the jewel-like towns and villages along the Amalfi Coast; now it’s your turn to get lost in the magic of its haunting geography and let yourself be seduced by its irresistible allure.